 - trouble speaking

 - sudden, severe headache

-If you experience symptoms of a heart attack or stroke, call 911 and get to a hospital's emergency room as soon as
+Call 911 and get to a hospital's emergency room as soon as

 - a blood test to check your cholesterol levels